Back to Blog

 Are International Transfer Fees Tax Deductible?

-For personal remittances, no. Transfer fees on personal transactions are generally not deductible.
-For business transfers, fees paid as part of legitimate business expenses may qualify as ordinary business costs.
+For personal remittances, generally no. For business transfers, fees paid as part of legitimate business expenses may qualify as ordinary business costs.
 Consult a qualified tax professional for advice specific to your situation.

 Conclusion